 Cajón – a box-shaped percussion instrument, originally from Peru, that can be played with the hands, brushes, mallets, or sticks.

-Capacitors – an electrical component used in tone control circuits that stores electrical energy temporarily in an electric field
+Capacitor – an electrical component used in tone control circuits that stores electrical energy temporarily in an electric field.

 C-clamp (or g-clamp) – a type of clamp device typically used to hold a wood or metal workpiece; often used in carpentry and welding.